Advanced EMT Education Program

 18 years of age by the time of course start.

-Current, valid EMT with either NREMT certification and/or state EMT certificate or license.
+Current, valid EMT with either NREMT certification and/or state EMT.

 BLS Provider CPR (AHA or ARC) - NOTE: Certifications from National CPR, ACLS Medical Training, etc. often advertised as “fully online” without a skills component are not accepted.